 Your loving daughter,

-Merissa looked over her letter to her parents once more with a critical eye.
-She saw no reference to magic in the letter.
-She didn’t like keeping secrets from her mother who always seemed to know what was happening in her life anyways.
-But if Alice was correct, she had to keep magic a secret from those who weren’t part of the wizarding world.
-She tapped the quill against her cheek.
-But her parents knew.
-Professor Bricklesworth was the one who told them.
+She looked over her letter to her parents once more with a critical eye and saw no reference to magic.
+She didn’t like keeping secrets from her mother who always seemed to know what was happening in her life anyways, but if Alice was correct then she had to keep magic a secret from those who weren’t part of the wizarding world.
+She tapped her quill against her cheek as she considered the problem.
+Her parents already knew about magic because they had been told by Professor Bricklesworth.
 Did that mean she could write more in her letter?
 What would the punishment be if she unknowingly broke a restriction?
 Perhaps it would be wiser to send this letter as written and ask one of the professors.

 Once there was a young girl named Sophronia who was very kind.
 She was also very special.
 She had a deep, dark secret that only she knew.
 Until one day, she found a letter addressed to her.
-She opened the letter and changed her world forever.
-For the letter told her that she had been selected to attend classes at a faraway castle named Hogwarts.
+She opened the letter and it changed her world forever for the letter told her that she had been selected to attend classes at a faraway castle named Hogwarts.

-Sophronia traveled very far indeed to attend Hogwarts.
-When she arrived, she was escorted to a small room to wait with other children her own age.
-A tall professor lead them into a very magical Great Hall.
-Flickering candles floated in the air, high above every person’s head.
+Sophronia traveled very far indeed to attend Hogwarts and when she arrived, she was escorted to a small room to wait with other children her own age.
+A tall professor led them into a very magical Great Hall where flickering candles floated in the air, high above every person’s head.
 The ceiling was not a ceiling at all, but appeared to have been opened in order to see the full moon and twinkling stars.
-Four long tables run the length of the hall filled with older students.
-Another table ran the width of the hall where the professors sat silently, watching their new students walking hesitantly nearer to them.
-A dingy hat sat upon a stool.
-The tall professor stopped next to the hat.
+Four long tables ran the length of the hall and were filled with older students.
+Another table ran the width of the hall and there the professors sat silently, watching their new students walking hesitantly nearer to them.
+A dingy hat sat upon a stool and the tall professor stopped next to the hat.

-She turned to see the table with the students dressed in blue clapping.
+She turned to see the table where the students dressed in blue clapped.
 The tall professor motioned for her to join her classmates.
-She was glad to be sitting down, out of the light.
-When the last student sat with their new table, she was surprised once more.
-For in front of her was a gold plate and gold flatware with a crystal goblet where none stood before.
-More food than at a Christmas Party had been laid on the table.
+She was glad to be sitting down and out of the light.
+When the last student sat at their new table, she was surprised once more for in front of her was a gold plate and golden flatware with a crystal goblet where none had stood before.
+More food than at a Christmas party had been laid on the table.
 After the Feast, Sophronia sleepily followed the other students to a tower room where she fell asleep.

 The next day was exceedingly delightful for Sophronia.
-For on that day, she found her wand!
+For on that day she found her wand!
 A gentleman arrived soon after breakfast disappeared from the tables, laden with boxes.
 More boxes followed him as if they were a small puppy.
 He waved his wand to place each box on the table near him.
-Is it a surprise that he called Sophronia first?
-He handed her one wand then another and another.
-Until at last when she waved her wand, blue and bronze sparkles floated from the tip.
+Is it any surprise that he called Sophronia first?
+He handed her one wand then another and yet another until at last when she waved the wand in her hand, blue and bronze sparkles floated from the tip.

 The rest of the week flew by so quickly.
-Lessons in magic were held every day.
-Lessons in etiquette, dance and music were held in the evenings.
+Lessons in magic were held every day and lessons in etiquette, dance and music were held in the evenings.

 Sophronia found the lessons intriguing and far more interesting than arithmetic and spelling.
 Learning to write with a quill and ink on parchment was particularly messy requiring Sophronia to learn a simple cleaning charm to get ink out of her uniform.
-She worked diligently on her homework and her class work, learning how to levitate objects, how to brew potions, how to create a needle and learn how to care for plants.
-Sophronia also studied the history of the magical world which needless to say was far more interesting than memorizing lists of long gone events.
+She worked diligently on her homework and learned how to levitate objects, how to brew potions, how to create a needle and how to care for plants.
+She also studied the history of the magical world which needless to say was far more interesting than memorizing lists of long gone events.

-Nothing ever runs smoothly and learning magic is no exception.
+Nothing even runs smoothly and learning magic is no exception.
 Mistakes are made with interesting consequences.
 Levitating the wrong object or having a bucketful of water fall on you makes for fascinating memories.
-Even the stray brew of potion erupting like a volcano creates excitement.
+Even the stray brewing of a potion erupting like a volcano can create excitement.

-Now I must close so I may send this letter to you by golden owl.
-I miss you very much.
+Now I must close this so I might send this letter to you by golden owl.
+I miss you both very much.

 Your loving sister,

-She looked over the finished fairytale wondering if it was complete.
+She looked over the finished fairytale wondering if it was complete or if she needed to add to it.
 She knew her sisters would like it, but would her mother?
 She began staring at the parchment without really seeing it.
 What would her father think if he read it?
 Would he insist on her returning home that instant?
-He already had been just more than a stranger.
-With his busy schedule, the three sisters rarely saw him.
+He already had been just a little more than a stranger because with his busy schedule, the three sisters rarely saw him.

-She had seen a little more of him before Widow Bellum had arrived to escort her to Hogwarts.
-It had been bittersweet dining for the first time with her parents who had chosen to eat dinner a little earlier once she had been moved to the Lavender Room.
+She had seen a little more of him before Mrs. Bellum had arrived to escort her to Hogwarts.
+It was a bittersweet memory to dine for the first time with her parents who had chosen to eat dinner a little earlier after she had been moved to the Lavender Room.
 She was thrilled to be included for the first time.
-Betsy had escorted her to the formal dining room with the rich mahogany table and chairs and thick green drapes that had been drawn for the night.
-Light had sparkled here and there from the lit candles that hung from the holders in the ceiling with chips of mirrored glass and crystals that reflected the tiny flames.
-A long white tablecloth had been spread along the table with a surprisingly simple centerpiece of barely-opened roses.
+Betsy had escorted her to the Formal Dining Room with the rich mahogany table and chairs and thick green drapes that had been drawn for the night.
+Light had sparkled here and there from the lit candles hanging from the holders in the ceiling with chips of mirrored glass and crystals that reflected the tiny flames.
+A long white tablecloth had been spread along the table with a surprisingly simple centerpiece of barely-opened white roses.
 Her mother sat to one end and her father on the other.
-Betsy had taken her to where another place setting waited.
+Betsy led her to where another place setting waited.

-She had snuck a glance at her father who watched her expressionlessly.
-She couldn’t figure out what he was thinking.
+She had snuck a glance at her father who watched her expressionlessly and she couldn’t figure out what he was thinking.
 A covert glance at her mother eased her mind more than a little.
 The servants brought in a simple dinner, nothing like what her mother had described while at a ball.
-They ate in silence until near the end when her father began to quiz her over pudding about her lessons.
-Once pudding was cleared, she followed her mother into a drawing room where her mother motioned her to the pianoforte.
+They are in silence until near the end when her father began to quiz her over pudding about her lessons.
+Once pudding was cleared, she followed her mother into a Drawing Room where her mother motioned for her to sit at the pianoforte.
 She had tried to play her best though it fell flat.
-It was difficult enough to play with her mother attempting not to wince as she struck the wrong notes, but it became near impossible to play once her father entered the room with a dour expression on his face.
+It was difficult enough to play while her mother attempting to refrain from wincing as she struck the wrong notes, but it became near impossible to play once her father entered the room with a dour expression on his face.
 She shrank a little when his expression turned disappointed.
-She played a clashing chord, hoping to end the wretched music since she had lost her place in the cramped handwritten score.
+She played a clashing chord and hoped to end the wretched music since she had lost her place in the cramped handwritten score.

-She shook her head clear of the memories.
-Not that her playing was any better.
+Finally, she shook her head clear of the memories though she chuckled ruefully because her playing was not any better.
 There was very little light in the common room now, the candles having burned to nearly gone and the fire had been banked for the night.
 It was long past time for sleep.